 - injunctive relief, such as an order that your employer provide harassment training or adopt a complaint and investigation policy

-- damages for pain and suffering (also called emotional distress damages or compensatory damages)
+- damages for pain and suffering (also called emotional distress damages or compensatory damages), or

 - punitive damages, intended to punish the employer for egregious behavior.